 Restrictions on driving licences

 All our travelling has made it really difficult to get my C1 (that, and a lack of motivation!!)
-But honestly, it's silly having a camper that I can't drive should I ever need to.
+But honestly, it's silly having a motorhome over 3.5 tonnes that I can't drive should I ever need to.
 Safety first.

 Lastly, this isn't down to weight, but having a longer vehicle is harder to park- especially when we attach a 3m motorbike trailer to the back of it!
 With our van and a trailer, we are longer than two parking spaces, making it tough to pop into a supermarket or car park as we travel- we're always hanging over the edge somewhere!

-So, with all that said, we decided to sell our large motorhome and get a smaller one!
-People often say the third boat you buy is the perfect one for you- I wonder if the same applies to campers?
+So, with all that said, we decided to sell our large motorhome and get a motorhome under 3.5 tonnes!
+People often say the third boat you buy is the perfect one for you- I wonder if the same applies to buying second-hand camper vans?–

 Should you buy a motorhome over 3.5 tonnes?